Secreenshot from the World Bank

-Elevated inflation has become a trending topic, with some calling our current 4.5% an "all time high."
-We examine these claims in light of historical records.
+Inflation has become a topic of note with some claiming that our 6.4%% an "all time high."
+We checked this claims against historical records.

 In a graph from the World Bank, Philippine inflation figures hit 50% in 1984 right after the Aquino asasination, and 19% in 1991 in the last year of the Corazon Aquino presidency, followed by 8% in 2008 in the final years of the Arroyo presidency.
 Even during the Benigno Aquino administration where we exceeded 4% in 2014

 Governments econo ic managers have forecasted the Inflationary spike last March.